 Build synergistic partnerships to influence population health.

 We will increase Penn State’s engagement as a partner across the Commonwealth in improving health care and health-related outcomes.
-An ongoing, collaborative relationship will help address Pennsylvania’s health-related challenges, including childhood obesity and community health disparities, and drive analysis of state health data and translation of research findings into public education programs, outreach, and best practices.
+An ongoing, collaborative relationship will help address Pennsylvania’s health-related challenges, including, but not limited to, childhood obesity, addiction, and community health disparities, and drive analysis of state health data and translation of research findings into public education programs, outreach, and best practices.